samiulla1111/AR-WORLD/README.md

 # AR-WORLD
+Note:this project files are not able to add in the github because this files are too large.
 • This project was made during hackathon with my team mates.
 • We Built a showcasing app in which we can see the products in ARview.
 • Built ARwatch,Car showcasing application and RealEstate.